databypeter/data-portfolio/README.md

 - Main Insight 4: Monthly analysis reveals November as the peak sales month across all years, followed by October and December, confirming holiday-driven purchasing behavior that should inform annual planning cycles.

 ### Recommendation
+- Align campaigns with major car festivals, auctions, and heritage events (Goodwood Festival of Speed, Japan Classic Car Show).
+Use partnerships with local influencers and celebrities to create buzz and authenticity.

 - Implement pre-Q4 inventory buildup and launch early promotional campaigns in September to capture holiday demand and maximize peak-season revenue.

 - Address Q1 weakness through targeted sales initiatives, clearance promotions, and customer retention programs to smooth seasonal volatility.